gumernus/Datanodes/README.md

 ```

 ## More info
-> This bot can moderate the entire server itself.
+> This bot can moderate the entire server itself with great response time and without bugs :).